resourced/resourced/README.md

 ResourceD data collector is called a reader.
 The quickest way to configure a reader is to use a script.

-1. Write your script following this one requirement: **You must output the JSON data through STDOUT**
+1. Write your script following this one requirement: **Output the JSON data through STDOUT**

 2. Write ResourceD config file.
 [See examples here](https://github.com/resourced/resourced/tree/master/tests/data/config-reader).